AwakendR34per/CZT-WDS-Manager/README.md

 * Wait for everything to install (watch the log window).
 * Start your server!
 > [!NOTE]
-> If you had a server previously installed just copy the saved folder over to the new install to transfer your player/world saves/db and server settings.
+> - If you had a server previously installed just copy the saved folder over to the new install to transfer your player/world saves/db and server settings.<br>
-> *Note:* If your server fails to start due to an invalid SteamCMD login, check the bottom of the log window.
+> - If your server fails to start due to an invalid SteamCMD login, check the bottom of the log window.

 ---